communisaas/voter-protocol/whitepaper.md

 READ tokens not only signify successful engagement, but also serve as the governance tool for Communique as it evolves into a [decentralized autonomous organization (DAO)](https://ethereum.org/en/dao/).
 Token holders become official stakeholders of a public treasury, with influence over the platform's direction.

 Communique envisages significant growth potential in digital advocacy.
-One opportunity lies in linking the [Communicating with Congress (CWC) API](https://www.house.gov/doing-business-with-the-house/communicating-with-congress-cwc) directly with the public.
-This connection would enable American citizens to amplify their voices on the House floor, while receiving verification of message receipt and acknowledgment.
+One opportunity lies in linking the Communicating with Congress (CWC) API directly with the public.
+This connection would enable American citizens to amplify their voices on the [House](https://www.house.gov/doing-business-with-the-house/communicating-with-congress-cwc) and [Senate](https://www.senate.gov/senators/scwc.htm) floor, while receiving verification of message receipt and acknowledgment.

 Furthermore, Communique plans to integrate with other governmental and non-governmental decision-making bodies, scale our platform globally, and foster partnerships with mission-aligned organizations.
 These steps, guided by our READ token holders, will help Communique shape the future of digital advocacy.